weld/core/readme.txt

 server supports Web Beans.

-The examples and RI are explained in detail in the reference guide, including how to add Web Beans support to JBoss 5.
+The examples and RI are explained in detail in the reference guide, including how to add Web Beans support to JBoss 5, and how to deploy the examples to Tomcat